-Download :
+Download:

-1. Plug the USB flash drive into the PC and add a folder named "backup".
+1. Plug the USB thumb drive into the PC and then add a new folder named "BACKUP".

-2. Safely remove the USB flash drive from the PC and insert it into the robot controller and then turn on the robot power.
+2. Plug the USB thumb drive into the USB port on the robot and then switch on the robot.

-3. When the power is turned on, the system will check the USB flash drive exists in the USB connector port.
-Once the USB flash drive has been discovered, it will auto search for the "backup" folder and copy all files from F6000N ADVANCE system memory into the "backup" folder on the USB flash drive.
+3. When the robot is switched on and runs through its boot sequence, the software will check to see if the USB thumb drive exists in USB port or not.
+If USB port recognizes thumb drive, it will auto search the "backup" folder and copy every file from F4000N system disk into the "backup" folder of the thumb drive.
+After all files are successfully copied the robot will auto run the If.exe (to execute the robot boots step).

-4. After all files have been downloaded, the buzzer will beep and execute standard boot-up procedure into home screen.
+4. After downloading, the buzzer will beep and execute running process.